Skip to main content

 RRSPs vs. TFSAs

-With TFSAs and RRSPs, Canadians have great options for saving money.
-And in some respects, TFSAs and RRSPs are quite similar.
-Yet there are important differences to be aware of when it comes to these accounts.
+With TFSAs and RRSPs, Canadians have great options for saving and investing their money.
+And in some respects, the two accounts are quite similar.
+Yet the important difference between RRSPs and TFSAs lies in the tax rules for each.

-The more you know about how each works, the more informed decision you can make if you’re trying to decide which one to use.
+The more you know about how each works, the more informed choices you can make if you’re trying to decide which one to use.

 RRSPs have been around for decades and are specifically aimed at helping Canadians save for their retirement.

-RRSP contributions are tax-deductible, which means that they reduce an individual’s taxable income.
+The benefit of RRSPs is that contributions are tax-deductible, which means that they basically reduce your taxable income.
 Depending on a person’s situation, making a contribution and claiming the deduction can result in receiving a tax refund.

 Making an RRSP contribution and claiming the deduction on your taxes is important.
-But the next step with an RRSP is deciding where to invest the money.
-Canadians have many options when it comes to investments that are RRSP-eligible.
+But the next step with an RRSP is deciding where to invest the money you have in it.
+Canadians have many investment options when it comes to assets that are RRSP-eligible.
 These include:

 Other than a tax deduction, the other major benefit of RRSPs is that so long as the money is in the account, investment earnings grow on a tax-free basis.
 In other words, capital gains and dividend/interest income don’t need to be reported on your income tax return.